 5. Where can you get an IID installed in your vehicle?

-In Colorado, you have to get an ignition interlock device installed by an approved provider.
+Under Colorado law, you have to get an ignition interlock device installed by an approved provider.
 The list is provided on the website for the Colorado Division of Motor Vehicles.
 It includes:

 Each of these companies has several different locations in Colorado.